Ford Focus ST hatchback - Reliability & safety

 Ford Focus ST reliability

 Ford's overall performance as a manufacturer in our Driver Power brands list wasn't too inspiring, either, coming 25th out of 29 manufacturers.
-Its models scored poorly for build quality, practicality and comfort, with the SYNC 3 infotainment receiving praise.
+Its models scored poorly for build quality, practicality and comfort, with the infotainment receiving praise.